oracle/odpi/doc/src/public_functions/dpiObject.rst

     The function returns DPI_SUCCESS for success and DPI_FAILURE for failure.

-    **obj** -- the object which is to be copied.
+    **obj** [IN] -- the object which is to be copied.
 If the reference is NULL or invalid an error is returned.

-    **copiedObj** -- a pointer to a reference to the object which is created as a copy of the first object, which is populated upon successful completion of this function.
+    **copiedObj** [OUT] -- a pointer to a reference to the object which is created as a copy of the first object, which is populated upon successful completion of this function.

 .. function:: int dpiObject_deleteElementByIndex(dpiObject \*obj, \